Wiswell v Greater Manchester Fire & Rescue & Hunter Posted In: Case Law

 Legal BodyEmployment Tribunal (ET)

-Type of Claim / JurisdictionDiscrimination and Equality, Pensions, Policies and Procedures
+Type of Claim / JurisdictionDiscrimination and Equality, Contracts of Employment, Pensions, Policies and Procedures

 The claimant is a firefighter who was employed by the first respondent.
 The second respondent was the Assistant Chief Fire Officer.
 The issue in this case arose on foot of the claimant’s resignation in August 2012 which he then regretted and as a result he contacted the second respondent seeking assistance.
 The first respondent then required the second respondent to consider the request to withdraw the resignation.
 The second respondent, advised that the request should not be acceded to and the claimant was informed of this on 31st August 2012.
 After demonstrating his unhappiness, the claimant was later offered

 Click here to login and access the full article.Log in now to read the full article

 Don't miss out, start your free trial today!

 Are you fully aware of the benefits of Legal-Island's Employment Law Update Service?
 We help hundreds of people like you understand how the latest changes in employment law impact on your business.

 Help understand the ramifications of each important case from NI, GB and Europe

 24/7 access to all the content in the Legal Island Vault for research case law and HR issues